lse-st445/lse-st445.github.io/index.md

 * Please use **LSE Student Hub** to book slots for office hours at least one hour in advance.
 You may join remotely if you want.
 You will find the zoom links on **LSE Student Hub**.

+### Course Information

+* To access the course materials, please fill in the form here https://forms.office.com/Pages/ResponsePage.aspx?id=_epnVXfnpUKRu5RA_UO4k9IU9K3OWZRDnfHYZ0uayQlUMzdITFYxOVVTWkUyNzJKU0pFVUNLVU9XMS4u.
+Once we have your GitHub account information, we will add you to our team so that you can have access to the course repository.

 ### Assessment

 Project assignment (70%) and continuous assessment in weeks 5, 8, 10 (10% each).
 Students will be expected to produce 10 problem sets in the MT.